National Shortbread Day

 We searched the World Wide Web high and low to find some of the most interesting and tastiest facts about shortbread we could find.
 Did we find them?
 You bet we did.
 We found facts that we think everyone will appreciate and will want to share with friends and family on National Shortbread Day.
 Let’s take a quick look at them before we head off and start talking about celebrating this holiday.

 • Shortbread and shortcake are not the same products.
-Shortcakes can be made with vegetable oil instead of butter, and it usually has some type of chemical leavening agent added to it.
+Shortcakes can be made with vegetable oil instead of butter, and they usually have some type of chemical leavening agent added to them.

 • Shortbread not only needs flour, butter, and sugar, but it also requires salt.

-• Shortbread was a 12th-century biscuit bread originally.
+• Shortbread was originally a 12th-century biscuit bread.

-• The first printed recipe for shortbread came out in 1736 from Mrs. McLintock in Scotland.
+• The first printed recipe for shortbread was published in 1736 by Mrs. McLintock in Scotland.

-• Early Scottish bakers fought to prevent shortbread from being classified as a biscuit.
-They did this to avoid paying the government tax on biscuits.
+• Early Scottish bakers fought to prevent shortbread from being classified as a biscuit to avoid paying the government tax on biscuits.

 • Shortbread can be made in petticoat tails, rounds, or fingers.

-• Shortbread’s name comes from the fact that pastries and biscuits that are crumbly are known as “short.”
+• The name ‘shortbread’ comes from the fact that pastries and biscuits that are crumbly are known as “short.”

 • Shortbread is an extremely popular Christmas treat.

-• Shortbread can be used to make pie crusts, to make icebox cakes, used as a crumble over ice cream, or used in a parfait.
+• Shortbread can be used to make pie crusts, icebox cakes, crumbled over ice cream, or used in a parfait.

 • Shortbread can also be used to make ice cream sandwich cookies.